 PERSPECTIVES ABOUT ISSUES RAISED IN COMPLAINT Complainants and civil society supporting the complaint LRIF/HSR Community representatives supporting the project Environmental Impacts The complainants fear the following impacts from the project: (1) Contamination of local waters because of human waste, and grease/oils from machinery resulting in health impacts; (2) drying up of the river; and (3) general concerns about impacts to the environment (landscape, flora, fauna).
 Additionally, the NGOs state that the project includes a dam and a reservoir and will thus have bigger impacts on water availability than those described in the EIA for construction and operation phases.
 They also indicate information is lacking about the size of the project, and its technical feasibility, and that the EIA relies heavily on company information and resources due to constrained capacity on the government side.
-They express concern about the cumulative impact of the project when considered along other hydropower developments in the same river system.
-From the LRIF and HSR's point of view, Santa Rita is a small-scale run-of-river project located on private land that has minimal environmental impacts and potential for significant community benefits.
-Impacts will be temporary, can be mitigated, and will happen mostly during the construction phase.
-According to LRIF and HSR studies indicate that the project would have no material impact on: 1) potable and bathing water supply; 2) transportation (the river is not used for transportation; 3) irrigation (irrigation is extremely limited); or 4) recreation.
-LRIF and HRS believe that they have operated rigorously under the guidance of IFC's Performance Standard 1 with respect to both environmental and social risk assessment and management.
-They indicate that the Environmental Management System reflect that.
-They also believe that they have met Performance Standard 3, since national laws and permitting requirements were carefully followed and in their view additional effort was made far and beyond the Guatemalan requirements.
-LRIF and HRS state that the project has no known negative impacts on biodiversity, and Performance Standard 6 has been fully followed by the project.
-They state that the reforestation and preservation project on land near the project is a major benefit to biodiversity.
-They argue that the damage to the area has been done by outsiders due to indiscriminate cutting of trees and burning of vegetation.
+They express concern about the cumulative impact of the project when considered along other hydropower developments in the same river system. of the project as well as HRS's Social and Environmental Management System reflect that.
+They also believe that they have met Performance Standard 3, since national laws and permitting requirements were carefully followed and in their view.
 They claim to have received project information directly from the company, gathered additional data from independent sources, and visited other projects.
 They believe it will not have severe environmental impacts, like water contamination or biodiversity loss.
 They observe that those who lead the opposition to the project are located upstream from the project site while most of the communities who live downstream and would be negatively impacted are not concerned.